Introduction

 Column Types

 Integrations do not have access to all boards automatically.
-To interact with a board:
+To interact with a board:- The integration must be granted the appropriate permission scope to access boards.

 Integration Capabilities Inside a Board

-- List all boards to which it has access.
+Once authorized, an integration can:- List all boards to which it has access.

 - Retrieve details of a board using its ID.